-Wash new piece with a mild soap, Dial Gold Soap is recommended.
-If not available use an all natural unscented soap.
+Wash new piece with a the all natural Unscented soap I have provided you during your session.
 Be sure your skin feels smooth and uniform, then rinse the tattoo completely.

 Allow the new tattoo to air dry.
 Drying with a towel or paper product could leave behind particles that could become trapped in the follicles of the skin causing an ingrown hair.

-Reapply the replacement bandage given to you before leaving the studio. *see instructions below on how to apply.
+Reapply the replacement bandage given to you before leaving the studio as instructed. *also see instructions below on how to apply.

 Wear 2nd bandage for an additional 4 days.
 That is a total of 5 days under bandage.
 During this time it is safe to shower with the bandage in place, while being mindful not to overly saturate bandage.
 Swimming or bathing are prohibited for 2 weeks from time of session.